Quantum Vector Signal Analyzer: Wideband Electric Field Sensing via Motional Raman Transitions: Experimental Details

-Unlike in Ramsey spectroscopy, where the SQL is independent of detuning~\cite{Itano1993}, the Allan deviation for Rabi spectroscopy involves measurement of two detuning points near the half-width, where there is a good trade-off between the signal-to-noise ratio~(SNR) and the sensitivity.
-Under these conditions, $\sin(\delta T)/(\delta T)=1/\sqrt{2}$.
-The SQL for the dipole frequency is finally
+Unlike in Ramsey spectroscopy, where the uncertainty is independent of detuning~\cite{Itano1993}, Rabi spectroscopy measurements require judicious selection of the readout points.
+For the Allan deviation in Fig.~\ref{fig:below_sql}(a), we use two points near the half-maxima, which balances the sensitivity with the signal-to-noise ratio~(SNR).
+Under these conditions, $\sin{\left(\delta t \right)}/\left(\delta t\right) \approx 1/\sqrt{2}$.
+The SQL for frequency sensing is thus: